Phantom Pregnancy in Dogs - What Are the Symptoms and How Long Does It Last?

 Herbal Supplements

 Some dog owners turn to herbal remedies to help balance their dog’s hormones during a phantom pregnancy.
-Herbs such as raspberry leaf, false unicorn root, and chasteberry are believed to support reproductive health and may alleviate some of the symptoms associated with false pregnancy in dogs.
+Herbs such as raspberry leaf, false unicorn root and chasteberry are believed to support reproductive health and may alleviate some of the symptoms associated with false pregnancy in dogs.

 Raspberry leaf, for instance, is often used to tone the uterus and support hormonal balance, while chasteberry is known for its ability to regulate prolactin levels.
 False unicorn root is another herb that is commonly used to support reproductive health and may help reduce the severity of phantom pregnancy symptoms.